appledora/mwparserfromhtml/README.md

 # mwparserfromhtml

 `mwparserfromhtml` is a Python library for parsing and mining metadata from the Enterprise HTML Dumps that has been recently made available by the [Wikimedia Enterprise](https://enterprise.wikimedia.com/).
 The 6 most updated Enterprise HTML dumps can be accessed from [*this location*](https://dumps.wikimedia.org/other/enterprise_html/runs/).
-The aim of this library is to provide an interface to work with these html dumps and extract the most relevant features from an article.
+The aim of this library is to provide an interface to work with these HTML dumps and extract the most relevant features from an article.

 Besides using the HTML dumps, users can also use the [Wikipedia API](https://en.wikipedia.org/api/rest_v1/#/Page%20content/get_page_html__title_) to obtain the HTML of a particular article from their title and parse the HTML string with this library.